acl2017/acl2017.github.io/_pages/accommodation.md

 </div>

 ## Student Accommodation

+We also have booked a small number of rooms specifically for students at super-discounted rates:  [Westin Bayshore Vancouver](#westin-bayshore-vancouver-1) (the conference hotel, with 10 rooms), the [Georgian Court Hotel](#georgian-court-hotel) (with 20 rooms), and the [YWCA Hotel](#ywca-hotel) (with 20 rooms).
+To the extent possible, we encourage students to share rooms.

 The ACL Office will accept your reservation request and make the reservations on your behalf.
 Room sharing is recommended since only a limited number of rooms are available at the discounted rates.
 If you would like to share, you will need to specify the total number of people who will be sharing the room including yourself (i.e., yourself plus 1 to 3 others).
 Please be aware that rooms typically come with two beds so any more than two people may have to share a bed.